 You will be asked to configure the

-VALIDATE PASSWORD PLUGINwhich used to test the strength of the MySQL users passwords.
+which is used to test the strength of the MySQL users’ passwords and improve the security.
 There are three levels of password validation policy, low, medium and strong.
 Press

 Login as root

-To interact with the MySQL server from the command line you would use the MySQL client utility which is installed as a dependency of the MySQL server package.
+To interact with the MySQL server from the command line you can use the MySQL client utility which is installed as a dependency of the MySQL server package.

-In Ubuntu systems running MySQL 5.7 (and later), the root user is using the
+In Ubuntu systems running MySQL 5.7 (and later), the root user is authenticated by the

 auth_socket plugin authenticates users that connect from the